 Before the Procedure

 The decision to end a pregnancy is very personal.
-To help weigh your choices, discuss your feelings with a counselor, health care provider, or a family member or friend.
+To help weigh your choices, discuss your feelings with a counselor, provider, or a family member or friend.

 - A blood test is done to check your blood type.
 Based on the test result, you may need a special shot to prevent problems if you get pregnant in the future.
 The shot is called Rho(D) immune globulin (RhoGAM and other brands).

 After the Procedure

-Follow-up with your health care provider is essential to ensure the process was completed and all the tissue was expelled.
+Follow-up with your provider is very important.
+This is to make sure the process was completed and all the tissue was expelled.
 The medicine may not work in a very small number of women.
 If this happens, another dose of the medicine or a surgical abortion procedure may need to be done.

 Physical recovery most often occurs within a few days.
 It will depend on the stage of the pregnancy.
 Expect some vaginal bleeding and mild cramping for a few days.

 You can get pregnant before your next period.
 Be sure to make arrangements to prevent pregnancy, particularly during the first month after the abortion.